 The Clarks testified in the 1954 Supreme Court case Brown v.
 Board of Ed, which brought about the abolition of segregation in public schools.
-Their conclusive results revealed that children – both white and black – internalize stereotypes about race very early on by consuming various forms of popular media and entertainment.
+Their conclusive results revealed that children – both white and black – internalize stereotypes about race very early by consuming various forms of popular media and entertainment.

 If film roles continue to be whitewashed, children will keep developing unhealthy conceptions of racial equality.
 But if kids see more positive and empowering depictions of POC – especially in film and television – it will undoubtedly begin to have a powerful affect, as many celebrities have attested to.
 Whoopi Goldberg has said many times that Nichelle Nichols’ presence on Star Trek in the 1960s – as one of the first black actresses on television – greatly influenced her self-esteem.
 Denzel Washington gained success in part due to his mentorship by Sidney Poitier – the first black man to win the Oscar for Best Actor.
-Recently, at the 2015 Kennedy Center Honors, Gina Rodriguez paid tribute to Rita Moreno for providing a positive role model for Hispanic women on the big screen.
+And recently, at the 2015 Kennedy Center Honors, Gina Rodriguez paid tribute to Rita Moreno for providing a positive role model for Hispanic women on the big screen.